shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 Panic button STOPS EVERYTHING!

-The sigmoid curve - shows the parametric position to the max mph set. i.e. the position of the "Virutal Throttle".
+The sigmoid curve - shows the parametric position to the max mph set. i.e. the position of the "Virtual Throttle".

 Horn button does nothing - no QML media libs connected.